 A new, greatly improved walkway from Prince Regent DLR to the Royal Victoria Dock, with new greenery and seating areas.

-130 full-time jobs during construction and up to 170 new jobs when open, with an aspiration that 50% will be for local people.
+Up to 115 new jobs when open, with an aspiration that 50% will be for local people.

 A more open and welcoming environment around the